Laura0607/PBfB2018/README.md

 Save the modified file as: **all_genename_mod.fa**

-## Step_4
-### Purpose: Align genes and build a tree
+## Step_4: Multiple sequence alignments and building a tree.

-Use the command "clustalw" in your terminal in order to start a CLUSTAL multiple sequence alignment.
+Use the command ***"clustalw"*** in your terminal in order to start a CLUSTALW multiple sequence alignment.

 ```
 laura@laura-VirtualBox:~/PBfB2018/Step2/Results$ clustalw